edgedb/edgedb/docs/reference/protocol/index.rst

 * ``Content-Type``: Always ``application/x.edgedb.v_1_0.binary``.

-The response should be checked to match the content type, and the body should be  parsed as the :ref:`ref_message_format` described below; multiple message can be included in the response body, and should be parsed in order.
+The response should be checked to match the content type, and the body should be parsed as the :ref:`message format <ref_message_format>` described below;
+multiple message can be included in the response body, and should be parsed in order.

 .. _ALPN Protocol: https://github.com/edgedb/rfcs/blob/master/text/1008-tls-and-alpn.rst#alpn-and-protocol-changes